senacor/Tutorials-Microservices/hints/stage-11/README.md

 ### Troubleshooting

 If you do not configure the ECS cluster in the same VPC the container will not be able to resolve the connection string for the database correctly.
+One way to check if it is working is to access the container logs on your instance.

+#### Access the container logs

+You have to adapt the security group of the cluster's instance to allow SSH (port 22).
+The cluster has to be configured to allow access through an SSH key.
+You can then SSH into the cluster and check the container logs as described in stage 10.

+#### Access the database

 If you have problems accessing the demo service's data (or accounting service) make sure the tables were created in the database.
-You can access the MySQL databases like this to check if it is configured correctly:
+You can change the database to be accessed publicly and then access the MySQL databases like this to check if the tables were configured correctly correctly:
 ```
 mysql -u[USER_NAME] -p[PASSWORD] -h [CONNECTION_STRING_RDS_INSTANCE] -P 3306
 ```